Shrimp Alfredo with Garlic and Parmesan

 Alfredo.
 So good when it’s good, so bad when it’s bad.
-Lucky for you, I’ve made like 1 billion different versions of shrimp Alfredo pasta throughout my life and found my favorite.
-Creamy, not too heavy, smooth, enough flavor without seeming like a bowl of noodles and cream.
-It’s one of the most popular pasta dinner recipes for a reason.
+Lucky for you, I’ve made like 1 billion different versions throughout my life and found my favorite.
+Creamy, not too heavy, smooth, lots of parmesan and garlic flavor.
+You’ll love it.

 Ingredients